 The cloud has become an integral business technology tool.
-Cloud accounting is a phrase many are familiar with, but few truly grasp all of its benefits— especially in relation to traditional accounting software.
+Cloud accounting is a phrase many are familiar with, but few truly grasp all of its benefits— especially in relation to traditional accounting system vs modern accounting systems.

 To help your understanding, the BAASS Business Solutions’ team created a comprehensive guide to what you need to know about Cloud Accounting, its advantages, misconceptions, and where it stands beside traditional accounting software: